chmouel/kss/README.md

 A simple tool to show the current status of the pod and its associated `containers` and `initContainers`.

 You can specify the pods to get status for arguments if you don't it will launch [fzf](https://github.com/junegunn/fzf) and let choose it (or select automatically the first available if there is only one), use the [TAB] to select multiple pods.
+KSS would use itself if it find itself in the `PATH` for the FZF preview window or it will run a boring `kubectl describe`.

 If you specify the `-l` option it will shows the output log as well, you can adjust how many line of th log you like with the `--maxlines=INT`.